All Episodes

 Yeah, and that's who we should hear from.

-And you know, Sean, as as you pointed out, I mean, the the main piece of evidence they have, the contact that Donald Trump has with Ukrainian officials with Zelensky, is that telephone transcript.
+And, you know, Sean, as you pointed out, I mean, the main piece of evidence they have, the contact that Donald Trump has with Ukrainian officials, with Zelensky, is that telephone transcript.

-So the notion that he is gonna shake down, as they claim, a foreign country, the Ukrainians, to get this research, um uh, you know, and he's gonna hint at it and and wink at it, is just patently absurd.
+So the notion that he is going to shake down, as they claim, a foreign country, the Ukrainians, to get this research, you know, and he's going to hint at it and wink at it is just patently absurd.

-And and and I agree with you, there's absolutely nothing inappropriate about having a conversation with a foreign leader uh to investigate corruption.
+There's absolutely nothing inappropriate about having a conversation with a foreign leader to investigate corruption.

-You're talking about in the case of Ukraine, entanglements that involve the vice president and his son, and also involve Zelinsky and oligarchs um who have had billions of dollars of U.S. money disappear.
+You're talking about, in the case of Ukraine, entanglements that involve the vice president and his son and also involve Zelensky and oligarchs who have had billions of dollars of U.S. money disappear.

 I mean, think about this, Sean.

-More than a billion dollars in USA disappeared from Privot Bank.
+More than a billion dollars in USAID disappeared from Prevot Bank.

-There's also allegations that Kolomoski, again, the guy that's backing Zelensky, was involved with Barisma.
+There's also allegations that Kolomovsky, again, the guy that's backing Zelensky, was involved with buryma.

 In my mind, it's completely appropriate.

-I I mean the whole thing is so obnoxious.
+I mean, the whole thing is so obnoxious.

-And then I'd haven't gotten your take here.
+And then I haven't gotten your take yet.

 What do you think about Bolton's book?

-They said, Well, the Department of Justice has not reviewed the transcript or the manuscript.
+They said, well, the Department of Justice has not reviewed the transcript of the manuscript.

-New York Times account of the conversation grossly mischaracterizes what Gen Attorney General Barr and Bolton discussed.
+New York Times account of the conversation grossly mischaracterizes what Attorney General Barr and Bolton discussed.

-There's no discussion of personal favors, undue influence or investigations, nor did the Attorney General state and the president's conversations with foreign leaders were improper.
+There's no discussion of personal favors, undue influence, or investigations, nor did the Attorney General state that the president's conversations with foreign leaders were improper.

 And you have Mick Mulvaney disputing all aspects of it.

-Now, let's say that he let's say that Bolton makes whatever claim he wants to make.
+Now, let's say that Bolton makes whatever claim he wants to make.

 Did the president act on it?